AKT1 Human

 Protein Kinase Akt1/PKB alpha, Active enzyme Human Recombinant

-Recombinant Human Protein Kinase B is a glycosylated polypeptide having a molecular mass of 59.1 kDa.
+Recombinant Human Protein Kinase B is a glycosylated polypeptide with a molecular weight of 59.1 kDa.
+It is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs